crablab/dissertation/reports/final_report/final_report.md

 ## Clicker: reverse engineering

+### Overview

+This section looks at the ways it is possible to attack the clicker system in use at Royal Holloway: the technology needed and the issues encountered when building upon existing research.

+### Introduction

 At Royal Holloway, for the 2018 intake of first year undergraduates it was decided that due to the class size, paper registers were unfeasible.
 The clicker systems was proposed and developed.
 This uses a Turning Technologies "Response Card" (Figure 1) typically used to respond to interactive questionnaires as part of a slideshow, or with other proprietary software.
 The device communicates with a base station connected to a computer via USB (Universal Serial Bus) when a key option is pressed (eg. "1/A") and transmits the unique ID of the device and the key press.
 The message is acknowledged by the base station and the user is given visual affirmation on the device that their response was counted.
 The results are then stored in a proprietary format attached to the slideshow which is decoded, processed and analysed by the department using a collection of scripts, Excel spreadsheets and custom software.

 The aim was to investigate the Turning Point clickers to learn more about how they work in practice and to see to what extent it is possible to reverse engineer, intercept and spoof communications between the clicker and the basestation.